18 Queensland food festivals to add to your calendar now

 Where: Hervey Bay, Fraser Coast

 What: Get your fill of fresh-off-the-boat seafood at the only festival in Australia managed by the people who do the catching.
-If you’re not much of a fish fan, you’ll still enjoy the live music on offer… and the strawberry crepes, pancakes and churros might just twist your arm, too.
+Prawns, cuttlefish and scallops are the stars of the live cooking demonstrations.
+After your fishy feast, sit back and enjoy the live music on offer, otherwise the strawberry crepes, pancakes and churros might just twist your arm into a second round.

 CAPRICORN FOOD AND WINE FESTIVAL